-- Business units are responsible for identifying and sourcing lending opportunities and for all discussion with external parties, whether the proposed borrower itself or an intermediary such as the lead bank in a lending syndicate.
-They are also responsible for performing primary credit analysis on a proposed extension of credit (to include an impartial summary of all relevant information), for recommending a course of action and for co-ordinating the decision-making process. - The Risk Management Function is responsible for reviewing this primary credit analysis, for ensuring that any open items are discussed and resolved in advance of the formal decision-making forum and for providing its own recommendation on the appropriate course of action.
-For avoidance of doubt, the Risk team may not rely on external credit ratings as a substitute for performing its own credit analysis and assessment. - The Internal Audit Function ("IAF") is responsible for periodic and thematic reviews of credit policies and procedures framework and the associated credit processes.
-The IAF provides independent assurance on the adequacy of their design and effectiveness and adherence to them by both the business units (first line of defence) and the Risk Management Function (second line of defence).
-The Internal Audit Function may also, at its own discretion, seek the involvement of third-party assurance providers to support any internal credit process and periodical portfolio review related activities.
+Business units are responsible for identifying and sourcing lending opportunities and for all discussion with external parties, whether the proposed borrower itself or an intermediary such as the lead bank in a lending syndicate.
+They are also responsible for performing primary credit analysis on a proposed extension of credit (to include an impartial summary of all relevant information), for recommending a course of action and for co-ordinating the decision-making process.
+Where public investment-grade (i.e. BBB-/Baa3) credit ratings are available in respect of a bond issuer or other obligor, business units may reflect the underlying rating agency analysis in lieu of performing their own detailed independent credit analysis where this is permitted by the associated credit framework.

+- The Risk Management Function is responsible for reviewing this primary credit analysis, for ensuring that any open items are discussed and resolved in advance of the formal decision-making forum and for providing its own recommendation on the appropriate course of action.
+For avoidance of doubt, the Risk team may not rely on external credit ratings as a substitute for performing its own credit analysis and assessment. - The IAF is responsible for periodic and thematic reviews of credit policies and procedures framework and the associated credit processes.
+The IAF provides independent assurance on the adequacy of their design and effectiveness and adherence to them by both the business units (1st LOD) and the Risk Management Function (2nd LOD).
+The IAF may also, at its own discretion, seek the involvement of third-party assurance providers to support any internal credit process audits and periodical portfolio review related activities.